-- Proficient knowledge of MS Office applications. - Sufficient time available to prepare documents to hand over to the Concepts Editor for publishing.
+- Proficient knowledge of MS Office applications. - Sufficient time available to prepare documents to hand over to the Area Chair for publishing by third party vendor.

-- Format and maintain the documents that together make up the N.I.A.
-Service Manual. - Maintain records of all Assembly-approved changes to the Manual and prepares the Manual documents for publishing. - Forward updated documents to the Web Administrator for posting on the Area website. - This position works closely with the Report and Charter Committee.
+• Format and maintain the documents that together make up the N.I.A.
+Service Manual, along with Northern Illinois Planning Procedures.

+- Maintain records of all Assembly-approved changes to the Manual and prepares the Manual documents for publishing. - Coordinate the translation into Spanish of the documents that together make up the N.I.A.
+Service Manual, along with Northern Illinois Planning Procedures by third party vendor if necessary. - Forward updated documents to the Web Administrator for posting on the Area website. - This position works closely with the Report and Charter Committee.